ferdiansyah211/rag-chatbot-docs/README.md

 ## 🚀 Features

-- 📄 Reads and processes local PDF policy documents.
+- 📄 Reads and processes local PDF documents.
 - 🔍 Answers questions based on document content.
 - 🔒 Fully local — documents and data are **not uploaded to the cloud**.
 - ⚡ Uses local AI models via Ollama (e.g., Mistral, LLaMA3, Command-R).